- Home

 Exercising at home

-Fixing the car, DIY, and gardening can all have big health benefits – and in fact, the NHS has emphasised that gardening can be both a moderate and vigorous aerobic activity, as well as an effective exercise for strengthening muscles.
+Fixing the car, DIY, and gardening can all have big health benefits – and, in fact, the NHS has emphasised that gardening can be both a moderate and vigorous aerobic activity, as well as an effective exercise for strengthening muscles.
 Any form of digging or landscaping counts as robust aerobic activity, while raking leaves, planting seeds, and pulling weeds are more moderate.
 Even mowing the lawn at a leisurely pace counts!

 Virtual exercises have also never been more popular than they are today – and for good reason.
-While the coronavirus pandemic may have been the initial reason many people got into exercise classes, they’ve remained popular because they’re a great way to exercise on your own terms and at your own pace.
+While the coronavirus pandemic may have been the initial reason many people got into virtual classes, they’ve remained popular because they’re a great way to exercise on your terms and at your own pace.

 Classes do carry a fee – though if you already have a membership with a gym or leisure centre network, you might be able to take classes as part of this, with no extra charge.
 If you don’t have a membership, you can still take your first class for free to see if you like it.

-Turbulence Training on YouTube also offers a great selection of free no-equipment bodyweight workouts that are perfect to do from home.
+Turbulence Training on YouTube also offers a great selection of free, no-equipment bodyweight workouts that are perfect to do from home.
 And because the videos are generally under 10 minutes, they’re ideal for beginners and can give you the knowledge to create your own home workouts.

 Another versatile fitness channel is Natalie Jill Fitness.
 Natalie Jill is a popular personal trainer who offers free workouts for weight loss, body weight exercises, exercise ball routines, and plenty of useful health and nutrition tips too.

-Alternatively, check out Do Yoga With Me, which offers a huge range of yoga at-home videos – and seeing the beautiful Canadian British Columbia backdrop throughout the videos is just an added bonus!
-If you’re interested in finding out more about the benefits of yoga, you might want to read our introduction to yoga.
+Alternatively, check out Do Yoga With Me, which offers a huge range of yoga videos – and seeing the beautiful Canadian British Columbia backdrop throughout is a bonus!
+If you’re interested in learning more about the benefits of yoga, why not read our introduction to yoga?

 What is balance training and how can I get started?